 We are all pressed for time so we want to get the most effective workout in the littlest amount of time possible.
+Well, if you have an elliptical machine with cross training handlebars or an incline ramp on your treadmill, using these implements will significantly enhance your workout.

 The elliptical trainer, first introduced around ten years ago, is one of the first machines to truly offer a complete cross training experience.